hartzell/nvta-homework/README.md

-Although I was working alone, I followed a [gitflow](https://nvie.com/posts/a-successful-git-branching-model/) inspired workflow, each unit of work happened on it's own branch, was pushed to GitHub, and was merged after its Pull Request passed its tests.
+Although I was working alone, I followed a [gitflow](https://nvie.com/posts/a-successful-git-branching-model/) inspired workflow, each unit of work happened on its own branch, was pushed to GitHub, and was merged after its Pull Request passed its tests.
 The [GitHub network graph](https://github.com/hartzell/nvta-homework/network) gives a nice